 More info about our plant sizes.

-Succulent pinnate leaves on beautifully spotted stems evoke the tropical.
-Very fun in a container or in a bed shaded from hot afternoon sun.
-Tubers can become very large, and grapefruit-sized ones or larger may produce a single inflorescence in late winter or spring before the foliage appears.
-A heavy stalk bears a large, shiny, deep maroon, ruffled 3' spathe (looking a little like vinyl car upholstery) surrounding the longer pale green to purple or mottled spadix - a bit shocking really.
+Succulent pinnate leaves on beautifully spotted stems evoke the tropical, interesting in a container or in a bed shaded from hot afternoon sun.
+Tubers can become very large, and grapefruit-sized or larger may produce a single inflorescence in late winter or spring before the foliage appears.
+A heavy stalk bears a large, shiny, deep maroon and ruffled 3-foot spathe (looking a little like vinyl car upholstery) surrounding the longer pale green to purple or mottled spadix — a bit shocking really.
 Incidentally, the bloom produces an odor like carrion to attract pollinating flies.
 Wow your friends and neighbors with this rare plant and even more rare bloom.
-Not for the faint of heart, but definitely for the adventuresome plant nut.
+Not for the faint of heart, but definitely for the adventuresome.
+Ships when dormant.

 Minimum temperature: 10° F